Dpoudel18/PittPads/README.md

 - Image Link
 - Link to Listing

-For your convenience, pre-scraped data has already been provided in the src folder.
+For your convenience, pre-scraped data has already been provided in the `src` folder.

 Step 2: Cleaning Data
 - Once the scraping is complete, `craigslist.py` cleans the craigslist_apartments_final.csv file by dropping any rows with missing values in the following columns: name, zipcode, price, and location (address).
-- The cleaned data will be written to a new CSV file named `cleaned_cl_data.csv` in a folder called data.
+- The cleaned data will be written to a new CSV file named `cleaned_cl_data.csv` in a folder called `data`.

 Again, for convenience, pre-cleaned data has been provided for you, as running `craigslist.py` can take up to an hour.